smyhail/WriteReadXML/readme.md

-* Extremely simple data writing and reading using XML, of course using Java
+* Extremely simple data writing and reading using XML, of course in Java